Turao/n26-transactions/README.md

 ## Description

-The **N26 Coding Challenge** application is a Spring-Boot application that provides a RESTful API for computing realtime transaction statistics.
+The **N26 Coding Challenge** application is a Spring-Boot application that provides a RESTful API for computing real-time transaction statistics.
 In this challenge, ONLY recent transactions (less than a minute old) MUST be considered.
 All others MUST be discarded.
 There is no restriction of when to discard irrelevant transactions.